 International keyword research is both challenging and important.
 You can’t know how people are expressing their needs unless you are working with an in-country linguist who has knowledge of local language trends and access to local search engines.
 A good transcreator would not simply crib the terms from an industry leader — this particular page is targeting business or enterprise customers; casual consumers may be using a different set of terms to talk about how their devices are networked with devices such as thermostats, coffee makers, and treadmills.
 In this case the equivalent for “stuff” might be OK.
 Translating a keyword “literally” is only the first step toward finding out how terminology is used in real life.
 If keyword research is done in-country before the website translation begins, a termbase can be established in order to optimize the site for search during the translation process.
 This saves time and money and ensures that what you are offering harmonizes with what your potential customers need.

-As always, we welcome comments from our multilingual partners on how “tech talk” is translated worldwide, and we also welcome suggestions for future Mirror Idioms.
+As always, we welcome comments from our multilingual partners on how “tech talk” is translated worldwide.